GeekTrainer/learn-vue/m05-event-handling/includes/2-event-handling-using-methods.md

 ## Event handling using methods for more complex logic

 It is likely that we will need to perform additional complex operations with regard to contents of the cart, so trying to track all of the changes and computations using inline properties can become awkward and potentially confusing.
-In our Vue app we can use a `method` instead of a `data` property to trigger the more complex logic operations.
+In our Vue app we can use a `method` instead of a `data property` to trigger more complex logic operations.

 To see how this can be done, let's switch out the data expression we were using to calculate number of items added to our booking cart for a method that we will call `addItemToCart`.
 Instead of using a property for `data` in our app, we can add a property for `methods`.

-Notice we are `//TODO: adding a comma (,) at the end of our data() property before we create the new methods property in our main.js file`.
+Notice we are adding a comma (,) at the end of our data() property before we create the new methods property in our **main.js** file.

 ```javascript
 ...